 If an employer has secured a union bond and doesn’t pay proper wages and benefits, the surety company ensures that such compensation will be paid to employees.
 However, the principal (employer) will ultimately still be held accountable by the surety for the unpaid benefits and wages.

 The Value of a Wage & Welfare Bond

 Union bonds serve a valuable purpose to innumerable workers.
 Those who put in time and labor at their jobs should reasonably expect to be paid.
 Such people should also expect to enjoy the benefits they have been promised.
-These bonds works as insurance for workers across the country.
+These bonds work as insurance for workers across the country.
 Surety by NFP can place any kind of union bond in any state…regardless of credit.
 Feel free to contact us today for more information.

 Surety by NFP has been the union or fringe benefit bond leaders since 1984.
 Whatever you call this kind of bond, we can take care of your bonding needs regardless of what state you need to be bonded in.
 We have access to markets and carriers in all states.
 Should you have any questions regarding wage bonds, or if you need one, feel free to contact our office.
 Our professional staff would appreciate answering any questions you may have.